 An automated milking system just makes life easier.
 That’s a very good thing for family farms.”

 - David Thomson, Kirkton of Beath Farm

-An added benefit was also that 1 supply unit can connect to 3 robots, therefore reducing costs.
-The biomass boiler provides free hot water and the milk cooling costs are minimal because of high capacity plate cooler with a slow steady throughput.
+An added benefit was also that a single supply unit can connect to 3 robots, therefore reducing costs.
+The biomass boiler provides free hot water and milk cooling costs are minimized given the high capacity plate cooler with its slow, steady throughput.

-So they made the decision to invest in the future of their business and go from their 10 x 20 Westfalia SwingOver parlour to purchasing three GEA automated milking robots.
+Therefore they took the decision to invest in the future of their business by upgrading from their 10 x 20 Westfalia SwingOver parlour to installing three GEA automated milking robots

-As David says "It’s been a lifestyle change".
-First milking was in January 2018 and after months of hard work, they now look back at the decision as most definately the right one.
-The robot has reached its targets in reducing cell count and mastitis rates on farm while increasing milk yields.
-Now they are milking on average 3.4 times a day and bactoscan averages 11 and cell count 165.
+As David says, “It’s been a lifestyle change”.
+The first milking with the new robots was in January 2018; after months of hard work, they now look back at the decision as being the absolute right one for them.
+The robot has reached its targets in reducing cell count and mastitis rates while increasing milk yields.
+The family is now milking on average of 3.4 times a day and bactoscan averages are at 11 and cell count at 165.

-As this is still a project in its first stages and certainly an adjustment, there’s still room for improvement.
-Challenges came from working around the building work and training the cows to using the robot system.
-Initially, the milk output had dropped, but after 2 weeks recovered to starting levels, thereafter rising steadily.
-The balance between feed in the robot and at the feed fence is crucial to get visits and output.
+Given the project is still at the early stages and is an adjustment, there’s still room for improvement.
+There were some challenges when it came to working around a building site and training the cows to using the robot system.
+Initial milk output dropped, however, after 2 weeks, recovered to starting levels, thereafter rising steadily.
+The balance between feeding at the robot and feeding at the fence has been crucial in achieving visits and output.

-Considering his thoughts on the future of the farming industry he’s been part of for 40 years, David feels that he’s made the right decision for his business and family.
-"No one is going to be a millionaire out of it," he says.
-"But I’m glad to be in the milk industry over any other.
-We are delivering a fresh product supplied to local Sainsbury stores.
-A lot of challenges are potentially on the horizon, but also opportunities there to be made for a lot of people."
+Thinking about the future of the farming industry, which he’s been a part of for 40 years, David feels that he’s made the right decision for his business and family.
+“No one is going to become a millionaire in this business,” he says, “but I’d rather be in the milk industry more than any other.
+We’re delivering a fresh product that is supplied to local Sainsbury stores.
+There are potentially a lot of challenges on the horizon, but there are also many opportunities.”